ageev/FirefoxExtentions/README.md

 ## ZAM
 ZAM is kind of compilation of extenrions below.
 It allows you to add your own right-click selection menu, which will then send selected text to URL of your choise.
 The idea here is to use it with Flask to automate things with Python backend.

-Stay tuned!
+URL = prefix + selection + postix

+You can set prefix & postfix in addon's options page.

 ![Screenshot](_screenshots/ZAM1.PNG)
 ![Screenshot](_screenshots/ZAM2.PNG)